 Many are also designed to be folded for easy transportation, using fabric that's extra-durable and often woven from webbing.

 In 1938, Ed Russell invented the first small trampoline.
 However, the design wasn’t patented until several decades later, in 1975.
 This type of trampoline is commonly used today for exercise and physical therapy.

-Mini trampolines (also called rebounders) are round, less than one metre in diameter and have six legs between 8 and 14 inches long.
+Mini trampolines (also called rebounders) are round less than one meter in diameter and have six legs between 8 and 14 inches long.
 The mat is durable and elastic, and – instead of springs – some versions include bungee bands in the design.

 The early buzz around trampolines saw an explosion of trampoline parks in the United States in 1959 and 1960.
 These outdoor parks comprised multiple trampolines embedded into an elevated floor.
 While they were designed so that the jump mats were parallel to the surrounding surface to prevent falls, these parks nonetheless had high accident rates, and public interest in them eventually deteriorated.

 Trampoline parks have experienced a resurgence in popularity since 2011, with indoor trampoline parks adopting new and improved safety features to prevent serious accidents – including safety padding on walls and floors, as well as wall-to-wall trampolines that prevent falls onto hard surfaces.

 For a long time, rectangular trampolines reigned supreme in our backyards, but today, round trampolines are far more common.
 The round shape guides bouncers organically to the centre of a trampoline where it's most safe, and the shape itself is more naturally stable than the rectangle.

 Fabrics used on trampolines today are made from more durable and waterproof canvas or woven polypropylene.
 While the coil springs most commonly associated with trampolines are still present, alternatives to these traditional springs are available.